 It used to be the case that keeping your camera on for video calls, while encouraged (especially if others’ cameras were on), was ultimately seen as optional.
 We don’t live in that world anymore.
 Barring a serious need or special circumstance, right now, your camera should really be turned on, for all of your calls.

 2. You think a Zoom is always necessary.

-For workforces that are still getting their remote legs, over-communicating with bosses and colleagues has become critical.
+In the ever-changing remote world, over-communicating with bosses and colleagues is often critical.
 But that increased communication doesn’t always have to take the form of an official meeting, much like in our prior working world.
 If the job can get done via an email or Slack message, and you’re still getting at least some daily video time in with your colleagues anyway, make it a written message and protect everyone’s workflow.

 3. You don’t turn on mute, ever.

 When on a video call, every little sound in your background is going to be amplified.
 And for calls involving multiple parties, without people on mute, the result can be a cacophonous mess.
 Be respectful and make mute your default.